Level up your TGIF with these weekend getaways, from a nature retreat in a treehouse to tropical escapes to

 This remote, UNESCO World Heritage Town is still relatively untouched by modernisation and tourist activity, which makes it all the more reposeful.
 Nature abounds, and the cascading Kuang Si Waterfalls is a definite must-see.
 In town, tradition is richly preserved, with colonial mansions and Buddhist temples dotting the map, along with stilt houses along peaceful lanes.

 NEXT: Perak, Malaysia →

 Bet you never knew!
-The Banjaran Retreat is a natural hot springs retreat in an ancient part of Perak, Malaysia, nestled amidst a lush 17-acre valley amidst verdant, 260 million-year old nature, including cascading waterfalls, towering limestone and mysterious caves.
+The Banjaran Retreat is a natural hot spring retreat in an ancient part of Perak, Malaysia, nestled amidst a lush 17-acre valley amidst verdant, 260 million-year-old nature, including cascading waterfalls, towering limestone and mysterious caves.
 3 million litres of water billow up daily from the ground below for a detoxifying, delightful dip.